Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

-Kruja has been fortified since ancient times – ceramics and coins from the 3rd century bc have been excavated there.
-The name comes from the Albanian word for the spring (krua) within the castle which provided its inhabitants with water.
-The castle of Kruja was the centre of Albanian resistance to the Ottoman invasion in the 15th century, which was led by the great national hero Gjergj Kastrioti, also known as Skanderbeg.
+Kruja has been fortified since ancient times – ceramics and coins from the 3rd century BC have been excavated there.
+The name comes from the Albanian word for the spring (krua), within the castle, which provided its inhabitants with water.

 A view of the minaret, the clock tower and the National Museum of Kruja from Skanderbeg Castle © ollirg, Shutterstock

 The buildings and museums within the castle walls, combined with the attractively restored bazaar area just outside them, provide an excellent introduction to Albanian history and traditions.
 Kruja is the only town in Albania, apart from Saranda in the far south, which is really geared towards tourists and it is the best place in the country to shop for souvenirs.